ERNEST SAVES CHRISTMAS (Theatrical Release USA 1988)

 Ironclad

-—a gory bloodbath—takes the viewer into the world of Britain’s King John’s signage of the Magna Carta.
-Depicts the struggle between the Knights Templar at Rochester Castle as they attempt a last ditch stand against King John.
+—a gory bloodbath—takes the viewer into the world of Britain’s King John’s signage of the Magna Carta and depicts the struggle between the Knights Templar at Rochester Castle as they attempt a last ditch stand against King John.
 Contains nudity, incidents of cruelty, definitely not a movie for children.
 The movie starts slow; it cannot be faulted for its execution or its war scenes.

 Film Poster Courtesy of Wikipedia